 Finishing - If you run out of thread halfway, you can knot it off and then use a new piece of cotton.
 To knot off the thread, take a small backstitch and before the cotton loop is pulled tight, put the needle through the loop.
 This creates a small knot.
 You would usually do this twice and then cut the excess cotton.

-Hemming Fine Fabrics
+Hemming Fine Fabrics for Making a Bandana

 Fine fabrics can be hemmed using a hand-rolled hemming stitch.
 This is a stitch better suited to intermediate sewers and not beginners.
 It does take a little longer of course but the result is beautiful and almost invisible if you use a matching thread.
 This stitch creates a really small rolled hem.